Overview and Assumptions¶

 Additionally, for auditability, the mediator persists every received message (containing informee information or confirmation responses) in long term storage and allows an auditor to retrieve messages from this storage.

-The identity manager allows participants to join and leave the Canton domain, and to register, revoke and rotate public keys.
+The topology manager allows participants to join and leave the Canton domain, and to register, revoke and rotate public keys.
 It knows the parties hosted by a given participant.
 It defines the trust level of each participant.
 The trust level is either ordinary or VIP.
 A VIP trust level indicates that the participant is trusted to act honestly.
 A canonical example is a participant run by a trusted market operator.

 Participant-internal Canton Components¶